 In view of the above Bitcoin Core safety features, it is clear that the wallet offers relative security for its users.
 But unfortunately, Bitcoin Core wallet operates under highly volatile unregulated conditions and therefore, it’s not safe.

-If you are looking for a safer alternative, eToro could be your best bet.
-Unlike a majority of other crypto wallets, including Bitcoin Core, eToro is regulated by several crypto bodies in multiple countries for example CySEC and FCA.
+If you are looking for a safer alternative, Coinbase could be your best bet.
+Unlike a majority of other crypto wallets, including Bitcoin Core, Coinbase is regulated by several crypto bodies in multiple countries for example CySEC and FCA.
 This means that its service providers take into consideration compliance requirements that enhance user experience and protection.
 A greater emphasis on client security and company practice means higher safety for users.

 Bitcoin Core Pros and Cons